-MCCMH annually monitors the promotion of educational information to persons served and identifies members monthly to participate in the screening program.
+MCCMH has established routine guidelines to ensure the promotion of educational information to persons served and identifies members monthly to participate in the screening program.
 Members are informed annually of self-management tools available on its website.

 Provider Satisfaction

 Provider Participation: